top of page

 pen-paper-pink-tulips.jpg

-A Simple Note of Caring
+A Note of Caring

 People can deeply grieve the deaths of beloved companion animals, yet this type of emotional pain is often minimized or overlooked by others.
-If you know someone who is grieving the death of a pet, your simple note of caring will surely be appreciated.
+If you know someone who is grieving the death of a pet, your note of caring will surely be appreciated.

 There is a good selection of pet sympathy cards available now in grocery stores, pharmacies and card shops; or, you might consider sending a pet sympathy e-card to your grieving friend.